Azure-Samples/aspire-semantic-kernel-creative-writer/README.md

 This project is an alternative to the python version at <https://github.com/Azure-Samples/contoso-creative-writer>.

 It is a comprehensive example of a chat application built with .NET Aspire, Semantic Kernel, and the `@microsoft/ai-chat-protocol` package.
 The frontend of the application is developed using React and Vite.

+Underneath it uses an Azure AI Foundry hub & project, Azure AI Agent Service with a standard agent setup, Bing Search and Azure AI Search for grounding.

 - [Features](#features)
 - [Getting Started](#getting-started)